Skip to main content

 Used to support optimum fertilisation design suitable to the soil, crops, and region, using various data including soil data, crops, soil texture, and regional fertilisation criteria.

-The GeoMation Farm can be used to manage and utilise information for each piece of field; including crops, staff, the record of fertilizer and other agricultural chemical usage.
+The GeoMation AIMS can be used to manage and utilise information for each piece of field; including crops, staff, the record of fertilizer and other agricultural chemical usage.
 Yield and quality. in addition, satellite images can be used to forecast wheat growth and analyze the protein content of the grain.

 The system's benefits include: